Bradfield/pybay2017/4-packet/readme.md

 Now that we're comfortable working with binary data, we can explore an interesting field of computer science that web developers touch every day without realizing it: computer networking.

-In this exercise, we've captured a packet that we sent to the server that hosts the pybay website.
-We'll be exploring that packet to get an understanding of some of the protocols involved.
+In this exercise, we've captured a packet that we sent to a server that hosts the pybay website.
+We'll be exploring that packet to get an understanding of the network protocols involved.

 ## Main exercise